Curve classes on conic bundle threefolds and applications to rationality: Introduction

-Theorem~\ref{thm:MainTorsorScheme} enables us to study the IJT obstruction for conic bundle threefolds.
+The explicit description we give of the torsors in Theorem~\ref{thm:MainTorsorScheme} enables us to complete an in-depth study of the IJT obstruction for conic bundle threefolds.
 We focus on a family of Fano conic bundles with \(W = \PP^2\), \(\Delta\) a smooth plane quartic, and \(X(k)\neq \emptyset\), so in particular, all classical rationality obstructions described above vanish.
-For this family we show that, although the IJT obstruction can detect irrationality when other obstructions cannot, the IJT obstruction alone is \emph{not} strong enough to characterize rationality. \begin{thm} Let \(Y\) be a double cover of \(\PP^1\times \PP^2\) branched over a smooth \((2,2)\) divisor.
-Then \(Y\) is Fano, and the second projection endows \(Y\) with the structure of a geometrically standard, geometrically ordinary, geometrically rational conic bundle over \(\PP^2\) with \(\Delta\) a smooth plane quartic.
-In particular, there is no Brauer group obstruction, intermediate Jacobian obstruction, nor birational automorphism group obstruction to rationality.
-Furthermore, \begin{enumerate} \item There exists such an \(Y/\Q\) with \(Y(\Q) \neq\emptyset\) and \emph{no} IJT obstruction to rationality; however, \(Y(\RR)\) is disconnected, so \(Y\) is irrational over any subfield of \(\RR\); and \item There exists such an \(Y/\Q\) with \(Y(\Q)\neq\emptyset\) and \(Y(\RR)\) homeomorphic to a 3-sphere; however, there is an IJT obstruction over \(\RR\), and hence \(Y\) is irrational over any subfield of \(\RR\).\footnote{Furthermore, the unramified cohomology groups of \(Y_{\RR}\) are trivial \cite{bw-cg}*{Theorem 1.4}.} \end{enumerate} \end{thm}
+For this family we show that although the IJT obstruction can detect irrationality when other obstructions cannot, in contrast to the Picard rank \(1\) case, the IJT obstruction alone is \emph{not} strong enough to characterize rationality. \begin{thm} Let \(k\) be a field of characteristic different from \(2\).
+Let \(Y\) be a double cover of \(\PP^1\times \PP^2\) branched over a smooth \((2,2)\) divisor.
+Then \(Y\) is Fano, and the second projection endows \(Y\) with the structure of a geometrically standard, geometrically rational conic bundle over \(\PP^2\) with \(\Delta\) a plane quartic.
+Moreover, this conic bundle is geometrically ordinary whenever \(\Delta\) is smooth.
+In particular, if \(\Delta\) is smooth, then there is no Brauer group obstruction, intermediate Jacobian obstruction, nor birational automorphism group obstruction to rationality.
+Furthermore, \begin{enumerate} \item There exists such an \(Y/\Q\) with \(Y(\Q) \neq\emptyset\) and \emph{no} IJT obstruction to rationality; however, \(Y(\RR)\) is disconnected, so \(Y\) is irrational over any subfield of \(\RR\); and \item There exists such an \(Y/\Q\) with \(Y(\Q)\neq\emptyset\) and \(Y(\RR)\) connected; however, there is an IJT obstruction over \(\RR\), and hence \(Y\) is irrational over any subfield of \(\RR\).\footnote{Furthermore, the unramified cohomology groups of \(Y_{\RR}\) are trivial \cite{bw-cg}*{Theorem 1.4}.} \end{enumerate} \end{thm}